What does the World Health Organization say about CBD?

 Inhaltsverzeichnis

-The published committee report states that cannabidiol, unlike the active ingredient THC (tetrahydrocannabinol), does not cause dependency properties, psychoactive effects, or any negative impacts on anxiety, heart rate, or even high blood pressure.International bans on pure cannabidiol therefore do not seem justified.
+The published committee report states that cannabidiol, unlike the active ingredient THC (tetrahydrocannabinol), has no addictive properties, no psychoactive effects, and no negative impact on anxiety, heart rate, or even high blood pressure.International bans on pure cannabidiol therefore do not seem justified.

 The complete WHO report can be read in full on the following page: